medplum/medplum/packages/docs/docs/contributing/run-the-stack.md

 npm ci
 ```

-## Build
+## Build and Test

-We provide convenience shell scripts to perform a full build and test:
+We provide convenience scripts to perform a full build and test:

 ```sh
 ./scripts/build.sh